goharbhatti/network-projects-portfolio/campus-area-network-pt/README.md

 ## 📘 Overview

 This project demonstrates the complete design and implementation of a Campus Area Network (CAN) connecting a main campus and a branch site, based on a hierarchical enterprise network architecture.
-It includes VLAN segmentation, inter-VLAN routing, DHCP, NAT, ACLs, a DMZ with critical servers, ASA firewall configuration, EtherChannel for link redundancy, wireless integration via a Cisco WLC, and a site-to-site IPsec VPN between the main and branch firewalls.
+It includes VLAN segmentation, inter-VLAN routing, DHCP, NAT, ACLs, a DMZ with critical servers, ASA firewall configuration, EtherChannel for link redundancy, wireless integration via a Cisco WLC, guest and staff SSIDs on LAPs, and a site-to-site IPsec VPN between the main and branch firewalls.

 ---